Amishmathur1/ScrapifySAAS/README.md

 - Drag and drop nodes to define scraping tasks.
 - Use AI suggestions for selector optimization.
+- Get real-time assistance from the integrated chatbot.

 ### 3. **Set Credentials**